 Don’t offer to provide photographs unless they are rare historical images.
 We’re a glossy magazine that works with top photographers, and unless you regularly shoot for National Geographic, your photos are not going to cut it.
 The offer makes you look like you don’t understand what we’re doing.

 Be nice.
 Life is short and editors are human beings.
 I would much rather work harder to coach someone who is open-minded and pleasant than invite a known jerk into my life, no matter what their copy looks like.

 Christine: In our writing guidelines, we ask freelancers to send us a potential headline and 135-character summary along with their pitch.
 This helps zero in on the news quickly, especially if their pitch is rambling or unclear.

 Advice for good pitches?
 Don’t write a pitch longer than the story you’d be assigned.
 Our front-of-book section stories rarely go longer than 300 words.
 Know what section you’re pitching, and maybe even what kind of item.
-Start essay?
-Prototype?
-Feature?
 Using the terminology of my magazine has the double benefit of making my life easier by saving me from having to think about something, and also proving that you know whom you’re pitching.
-Be clear and concise — there’ll be time for stylistic shenanigans later.
+Be clear and concise—there’ll be time for stylistic shenanigans later.

-Guest Contributor Laura Helmuth is a senior editor at Smithsonian magazine, where she handles most of the magazine’s science, nature, technology, and environmental coverage.
+Laura Helmuth is a senior editor at Smithsonian magazine, where she handles most of the magazine’s science, nature, technology, and environmental coverage.
 She was previously a writer and editor at Science magazine, and she has written for Science News, National Wildlife, and California Wild.
-She is a member of The Open Notebook’s advisory board.